 Currently, no such obligation has been implemented in Austrian law.
 Regarding the Pharmig CoC, see the answers to questions 7.2 and 7.3 below.
 7.2 Is there a requirement in the legislation for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
-If so, what companies are affected, what information should be disclosed, from what date and how?
+If so, what companies are affected (i.e. do these requirements apply to companies that have not yet been granted a marketing authorisation and/ or to foreign companies), what information should be disclosed, from what date and how?